Vladimir-csp/uwsm/README.md

 Experimental tool that wraps any standalone Wayland WM into a set of systemd units to provide graphical user session with environment management, XDG autostart support, clean shutdown.

-WIP.
+WIP(ish).
 Use at your onw risk.
-Breaking changes are being introduced.
-See commit messages.

-**(!) python rewrite in v0.5 changed and regrouped some arguments, cut shell plugins scope**.
+The main structure of subcommands and features is more or less settled and will likely not receive any drastic changes unless some illuminative idea comes by.
+Nonetheless, keep an eye for commits with `[Breaking]` messages.

 ## Concepts and features